 Mothertree is trusted network and co-living platform for women who would like to live with other women, share households and nurture children together.
 Mothertree is an opportunity for mums to connect, extend social networking and build communities in real life.
 MothershipsApp matches users based on shared family values, lifestyle, personality, interests, geo location, educational, childcare and housing needs.
 The Motherships App support women so they can share the joys of motherhood and have the freedom to raise their children in a nurturing environment.

 At myCareer University, we help young people launch remarkable careers.
 Educated young people’s biggest challenges today are unemployment (as high as 12.5% in the US and 25% in the Mediterranean countries), and underemployment (estimated at 51% of college graduates in the US).
 Yet, the career advice available to them is often inactionable, disengaging and irrelevant.
 It’s no surprise then that the 22-27 year olds feel anxious and uncertain about their future, and overwhelmed by finding fulfilling work.
 That’s where we step in.
 We digest career advice into actionable bite-sized takeaways, which we deliver digitally as a personalized step-by-step plan that our students can easily implement to gain clarity and launch their remarkable career.

-Neighbourhood Cares is a platform that uses map functionality to show elderly users events in their local area.
+Neighbourhood Cares is a platform that uses map functionality to show events for older people in your local area.
 For each event on the map, users will be able to see the date, time, location and website or Eventbrite link (if applicable) for booking.
 We will also be providing the option for small companies and social groups to upload their own events, using a built-in form that will then populate the map.
-Our social mission is to remove the notion that loneliness is a given part of ageing, and instead can be seen as a time of friendship and understanding.
-Whether used by the elderly themselves or on their behalf, we hope to improve visibility of social activities by bringing them all under one, easy-to-use platform.
+Our social mission is to remove the notion that loneliness is a given part of ageing, and instead can be seen as a time of friendship and independence.
+Whether it’s used by family members, or by older people themselves, we hope to improve visibility of social activities by bringing them all under one, easy-to-use platform.